sobolevn/git-secret/man/man1/git-secret-usage.1.md

 ## DESCRIPTION
-`git-secret-usage` is used to print all the available commands.
+`git-secret-usage` - prints all the available `git-secret` commands.

 ## OPTIONS